 Grain Products: It is recommended an individual eats 6 ounces of grains per day.
-One should limit their intake on products that contain refined grains as they can be high in saturated fats, added sugar, and sodium.
+One should limit their intake of products that contain refined grains as they can be high in saturated fats, added sugar, and sodium.
 Refined grains can be unhealthy because they lack dietary fiber, iron, and other nutrients.
 Some examples of relatively unhealthy grains include cookies and cakes.
 Grain foods within the grain food group can be considered single foods (rice, popcorn, and oatmeal) or products that contain grains as an ingredient (bread, cereal, pasta).

 Dairy Products: The daily recommended amount of dairy consumption varies based on age in the US.
 Children ages 2 to 3 are recommended 2 cups, children 4-8 are recommended 2 ½ cups, and adults are recommended 3 cups daily.
-A healthy eating pattern contains dairy which is fat-free or low in fat (1%).
+A healthy eating pattern contains dairy, which is fat-free or low in fat (1%).
 Options to get your daily dairy intake include milk, yogurt, cheese, and soymilk.
 People who cannot consume milk may choose lactose-free milk products and/or calcium-fortified foods and beverages.

 Protein Foods: A healthy diet contains a variety of nutrient-dense protein foods.
-The recommended amount of protein foods in one’s daily diet should be 5 ½ ounces Protein can also be found in nuts, seeds, and soy products.
+The recommended amount of protein foods in one’s daily diet should be 5 ½ ounces.
+Protein can also be found in nuts, seeds, and soy products.

 Seafood: Seafood (fish and shellfish) has received more attention since the 2010 Dietary Guidelines as it became associated with reduced cardiac death and the improved health of infants when consumed by pregnant women.
 It is recommended that the general population eats about 8 ounces per week as that provides 250 mg per day of EPA and DHA (vital nutrients).

-Meats, Poultry, Eggs: The recommendation for meats, poultry, and eggs is 26 ounces per week.
+The recommendation for meats, poultry, and eggs is 26 ounces per week.
 Red meats include beef, pork, lamb, veal, and goat.
 Poultry is all forms of chicken, duck, turkey, and game birds.
-It is recommended to stay away from processed meats and poultries, such as sausage, bacon, and beef jerky, as studies show that lower intake of them is associated with reduced risk of CVD.
+It is recommended to stay away from processed meats and poultries, such as sausage, bacon, and beef jerky, as studies show that lower intake of them is associated with a reduced risk of CVD.
 The healthier way an individual can reach their 26-ounce recommendation per week is by choosing lean meat/poultry and eggs as sources of protein.

 Oils: It is recommended one consumes 27 g or 5 teaspoons of oil per day.
 These oils are not part of a food group yet are recommended in one’s healthy eating patterns for their abundance in vitamin E and essential fatty acids.
-Oils, specifically, are fats which contain high percentages of monosaturated and polyunsaturated fats.
+Oils, specifically, are fats that contain high percentages of monosaturated and polyunsaturated fats.
 Oils that are commonly consumed are canola, corn, olive, soybean, peanut, and sunflower oil.

 - Those who choose to drink alcoholic beverages should do so sensibly and in moderation—defined as the consumption of up to one drink per day for women and up to two drinks per day for men.